Mar0xy/bilibilicomics-api/README.md

 ```

 Create Constructor you can provide three strings: First one is the Authorization Token without Bearer, Second is location either us for EU/US or sg for Asia/Singapore \
+\
-and third is refreshtoken which can be accessed via viewing any post requests cookies with the sg-user/us-user.bilibilicomics.com domain via Dev Tools on browser it's labelled as accesstoken in the Cookie \
+Third is refreshtoken which can be accessed via viewing any post requests cookies with the sg-user/us-user.bilibilicomics.com domain via Dev Tools on browser it's labelled as accesstoken in the Cookie \
+\
 These strings are all required if you end up using account based functions like getFavorites
 ```js
 const bilibilicomics = new bilibilicomics-api();